While we’re positive you respect your cat on a daily basis, there’s actually a special holiday to honor our cats. March 28th is Respect Your Cat Day!

 Cats need attention just like any other pet.
 If you are busy throughout the day, there are some great toys that can keep your cat’s attention without you having to give it to them 24/7.

-Little robotic toys that move by themselves and food dispensing toys are a good distraction for your cat.
+Little robotic toys that move by themselves and food dispensing toys are good distractions for your cat.

 Remember though, these toys should not serve as a replacement for you physically playing with your cat.